 About:Founded in 1989.
 "Serving as an advisory group to the Chancellor, the Women's Forum became

-the first organization to represent the various communities of women including students, faculty,
+the first organization to represent the various communities of women including students, faculty, and staff."

 Why: Apply for professional development funding for staff and faculty.

 About: A network of women committed to providing support & leadership to enhance the educational experiences of SU students while enriching the lives of members